Fleet, Hampshire: Fleet Infant School

 Fleet Infant School is a community primary school located on Velmead Road, registered as number 2270 with the Department for Education.
 Its motto is: "To try is to achieve, to achieve is to grow."

 The school has a charity, the Fleet Infant School Association (FISA), a parent-teacher association registered for fundraising purposes under charity number 1107909 since 2 February 2005.

 A significant part of the school grounds is woodland, which enables pupils to take part in forest school activities.
 The site is shared with Velmead Junior School and is adjacent to the woodland of Velmead Common, which forms part of the Aldershot and Minley training area and is accessible to the public under Ministry of Defence access arrangements.

 The school is linked to Velmead Junior School, and attending the infant school provides priority for admission to the junior school.

 The school was the first to be established in Fleet (referring to Fleet parish), beginning in a small cottage on the north side of All Saints Church and founded by the Church of England.
 It was later housed in a Victorian building on Albert Street, which fell into disrepair in its later years.
 According to the Hampshire Archives, the school was known as Fleet County Infant School between 1970 and 1998.
 Hopkins Architects also recorded Fleet County Infant School in 1985, when the new school project commenced.
 In January 1987, the school relocated to a new site on Velmead Road.

-The school building, although relatively new, has been designated as a Grade II listed building under the name Fleet Infant School in 6 October 2017.
+The school building, although relatively new, has been designated as a Grade II listed building under the name Fleet Infant School on 6 October 2017.
 Originally, the new school project named Fleet Velmead Infant School.

 Although situated on the northern border of Church Crookham parish, the school's catchment area does not include any residential areas within that parish.
 Instead, it primarily covers both residential and non-residential areas in the north and east of Fleet parish, as well as some non-residential areas in the parishes of Blackwater and Hawley, as well as Hartley Wintney.
 It includes a small zone around the school on Velmead Road and covers several residential areas, such as Pondtail, parts of the east and west of Fleet Road in the town centre, Elvetham Road, and Ancells Farm.
 It also includes some non-residential areas, such as North Hants Golf Club and Bramshot Country Park.
 The area extends further north beyond the M3 motorway, reaching the A30 and Pale Lane, and stretches eastwards to include land north of Old Ively Road within Cody Technology Park.